ITZ Bund: Cyber attack on federal IT service providers

 Heat: According to BR, the attack on the IT company Init has been known since the end of April.
 The company has confirmed the cyber attack at BR's request.
 But says nothing about it on his website.
 Among the Init customers are the Federal Ministries of the Interior and the Economy.
 Further investigations are probably still ongoing.

-The BR further reports that the ITZ Bund is also in contact with the BSI and has received the following comment: "Immediately after the cyber attacks became known in January, various security measures were initiated in consultation with the ITZ Bund to curb the spread of any malicious code."
+The BR further reports that ITZ Bund is also in contact with the BSI and has received the following comment: "Immediately after the cyber attacks became known in January, various security measures were initiated in consultation with ITZ Bund in order to contain the spread of possible malicious code."

 Another DDoS attack on ITZ Bund

-According to information from BR Recherche and BR Data, after the attacks on the service providers of the ITZ Bund, there was a DDoS attack on the network structures of the ITZ Bund.
-According to BR, the attack took place on February 16, 2023, which was referred to internally as a “major incident”, i.e. an IT emergency.
+According to information from BR Recherche and BR Data, after the attacks on ITZ Bund's service providers, there was a DDoS attack on ITZ Bund's network structures.
+According to BR, the attack took place on February 16, 2023, and was internally referred to as a "major incident," i.e. an IT emergency.

 During the DDoS attack, the servers are intended to be overloaded and disrupted.
 While this type of attack does not penetrate a network, it often distracts from a second attack attempting infiltration.
 According to the letter available to the BR, the mass inquiries should come from a non-EU country.
 But that was to be expected, since the attackers often use botnets for a DDoS attack.